Blotre/blog/_posts/2016-8-08-state-of-the-blotre-august-2016.md

 ---
 layout: post
 title: "State of the Blot're - August 2016"
-description: "In which Blot're exceeds all exceptions and discovers and an exciting new market opportunity."
+description: "In which Blot're exceeds all exceptions and discovers an exciting new market opportunity."
 ---

 And We're back!